Building RBAC in Go

 The users

-package contains helper functions that load a list of users defined in the users.json
+package contains a helper function that loads the list of users defined in the users.json

 file: